brl2002/BunchCharadesCodingChallenge/README.md

 4. Push your changes to your repo and send the repo to **hiring@bunch.live** and we will review and get back to you!

 ## Rules
-1. Don't spend too long on it. **2 hours** or less.
+1. Don't spend too long on it. **2 hours** or less but you can spread it out over time.
+2. Commit often, preferably with emojis.
-2. Have fun with it.
+3. Have fun with it.

 ## Challenges